luddite478/fortuned/docs/threads.md

 ## Overview

-The Threads system in Niyya provides a collaborative framework for music production where users can work together on sequencer projects or maintain versioning history for solo projects.
+The Threads system provides a collaborative framework for music production where users can work together on sequencer projects or maintain versioning history for solo projects.
 Each thread represents a project timeline with checkpoints that capture complete project snapshots at specific points in time.

 ## Architecture